ICA 407: Pregnant Student-Athletes

 ASU will not refuse to renew a student’s athletic-related financial aid on the ground that the student is or was pregnant.
 However, pregnant student-athletes who receive athletic-related financial aid are advised that voluntary withdrawal from their sport could result in a loss of scholarship.

 This ICA policy does not address ASU institutional grants-in-aid requirements.
-A pregnant student-athlete who also is receiving an institutional scholarship should contact the Student Financial Assistance Office (SFAO) to determine whether and how the pregnancy affects that scholarship.
+A pregnant student-athlete who also is receiving an institutional scholarship should contact Financial Aid and Scholarship Services to determine whether and how the pregnancy affects that scholarship.

 A male college student, including male student-athletes, whose partner becomes pregnant will also face important challenges and decisions.
 Although not enduring the physical changes associated with pregnancy, the male college student may experience psychological stress associated with his concerns for the health and safety of his pregnant partner and her fetus.
 He may also question his readiness for fatherhood and his ability to face the personal and financial obligations of fatherhood.
 In these circumstances, we encourage a male student-athlete to discuss these issues with his pregnant partner, family members, religious adviser, personal physician, and others close to him, and to join and support his partner in seeking assistance to work through the decisions must be made.
 The ICA will work with any male student-athlete who needs time away from his sport to counsel and support his pregnant partner.
 As is the case with a pregnant student-athlete, confidential counseling can be provided by or through ASU’s Campus Health Services or C&C.